teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/pi_setup_instruction.md

 ```

 The Raspberry Pi software environment is only one part of reproduction.
 The submitted CAD, wiring, physical photographs, calibration record and exact physically tested competition source should be used together.

+At the final project stage, the Open Challenge, Obstacle Challenge and Parking behaviours were physically tested and working.
+The complete working project package was pushed to GitHub.

 ---